-Are there any particularities for M&A or JV transactions that companies should consider when preparing, negotiating or entering into a deal in the automotive industry?
+5 Are there any particularities for M&A or JV transactions that companies should consider when preparing, negotiating or entering into a deal in the automotive industry?

-At the time of writing, there are no issues particular to the UK automotive industry specifically that need to be considered in relation to the negotiation of an M&A transaction.
-However, Brexit and the covid-19 pandemic have generated much uncertainty in the industry, and the effects are yet to be fully observed.
-In addition, while UK law is at present largely aligned with EU law, over time there may be increased divergence between the legal regimes that could impact M&A transactions, for example, with respect to competition law.
+At the time of writing, there are no issues particular to the UK automotive industry that need to be considered in the negotiation of an M&A transaction.
+However, the covid-19 pandemic and semiconductor shortage have caused supply chain disruption, driven up costs and impacted manufacturing and global demand for new vehicles.
+For this reason, the number of M&As, joint ventures and strategic partnerships are expected to increase for companies requiring new capability (as with electrical vehicles) in a short amount of time or needing to maintain their market position.
+In addition, over time there may be increased divergence between the EU and UK legal regimes that could impact M&A transactions, for example, with respect to competition law.

 Are there any incentives for investment in the automotive market?
 Are there barriers to entry into the market?
+What impact may new entrants into the market have on incumbents?